-Bivium's due diligence and ongoing review process includes: screening its proprietary database for potential Sub-Managers; performance and attribution analysis (initial and ongoing); review of business viability (initial and ongoing); an initial questionnaire and two detailed requests for information (one focused on the investment strategy and philosophy of the firm; and one focused solely on the financial, compliance and operations of the Sub-Manager); conference calls to discuss firm operations and viability, investment style, performance, and firm compliance and operations; on-site visits for all Sub-Managers before funding; and periodic on-site visits of all funded Sub-Managers.
-In addition, many of the Sub-Managers travel to San Francisco throughout the year, which provides opportunities for more frequent inperson interaction.
-While Bivium's Investment Committee is responsible for leading the due diligence process and making Sub-Manager funding decisions, the Firm also relies on its compliance team to provide insight into a Sub-Manager's ability to manage and administer its compliance programs and overall operations (initial and ongoing).
+Bivium's due diligence and ongoing review process includes: screening its proprietary database for potential Sub-Managers; performance and attribution analysis (initial and ongoing); review of business viability (initial and ongoing); an initial questionnaire and two detailed requests for information (one focused on the investment strategy and philosophy of the firm; and one focused solely on the financial, compliance and operations of the Sub-Manager); conference calls to discuss firm operations and viability, investment style, performance, and firm compliance and operations; periodic on-site visits for all funded Sub-Managers.
+In addition, many of the Sub-Managers travel to San Francisco throughout the year, which provides opportunities for more frequent in-person interaction.
+While Bivium's Investment Committee is responsible for leading the due diligence process and making Sub-Manager's ability to manage and administer its compliance programs and overall operations (initial and ongoing).
 Lastly, quarterly conference calls are conducted by the investment team with all funded managers.